Gassandrid/ewan.my/content/Thoughts/Consuming and Choosing Content Effectively.md

 ### Active Mode

-- active vs passive modes of consumption
+Active mode represents a state of mind where you have to reread/rewatch said content, gradually building up your internel representation and integrating external research into a piece(learning about a papers concepts, etc), and taking notes for the sake of thinking through a particular concept.
+It is a lot harder, and takes a lot more motivation to get started on, but represents a kind of work in which you engage with content as if you are solving a problem in of itself.

-	- any type of content can be consumed in these modes (youtube is usually passive, but if you engage/capture content then you are consuming actively)
-	- Academic papers are reading and have to be engaged with actively to understand, whereas novella and some books (maybe even GEB) *can* be actively engaged with but also tend to explain themselves to you, doing the engagement for you.
+Any type of content can be consumed in these modes (youtube is usually passive, but if you engage/capture content then you are consuming actively).
+Academic papers are reading and have to be engaged with actively to understand, whereas novella and some books (maybe even GEB) *can* be actively engaged with but also tend to explain themselves to you, doing the engagement for you.

 ---